kerlin/rails_proto/readme.txt

-# A project to set up rails projects with vagrant
+# A project to set up rails projects using github, vagrant and heroku.

 see also
 https://www.railstutorial.org/book/static_pages